jkwchui/chem-jon-hk/docs/jon/essays/IB-M20-grades.md

 And then, at the "scaled mark -> IB grade" process, it all falls apart.
 The use of grade boundaries is inappropriate --- I think it is appalling --- and likely an oversight.  **The IBO is probably going to get sued over this.**

-The fact that the boundaries are identical to the M19 boundaries suggest that it is simply inherited.
+The fact that the boundaries are highly similar to the M19 boundaries suggest that it is simply inherited (with unknown adjustments).
 However, this skips over the point that the variations in grade boundaries is to adjust for difficulty differences **in the exam papers**, which do not exist in M20.

 This year, the inputs are restricted to PG and IA, and are agnostic to subject, level, nor timezone.
 However, the grade output is determined by the subject, level, and timezone.